 Person Centred Approach Vs Medical Model In Mental Health Evolution And Impact

 This essay evaluates the developments within Person centred theory, and analyses how the Person centred model approaches treatment of mental distress in comparison with the medical model of mental health.
 There are some new developments in the Person centred theory, which will be evaluated and discussed within the person-centred practice.
 Apart from this, two theories, Counselling for Depression (CFD), and pre therapy, are discussed in greater depth.
 The purpose of this essay is to discuss the Person centred theory within the medical model of mental health, in the background of the developments in the way psychological therapies are delivered; these developments include the introduction of Improving Access to Psychological Therapies (IAPT) and Evidence Based Practice (EBP).
-This essay analyses how these developments have also impacted the person centred therapy.
+This essay analyses how these developments have also impacted the Person Centred therapy, providing valuable insights into psychology dissertation help.
 This essay first discusses the medical model of mental health, then discusses the personal centred theory and then compares and analyses the latter with the former.

 Whatsapp